Skip to main content

 In many ways, he’s a closer; forced to smash a ball through the uprights from a distance as the clock expires.
 If it goes through, here’s a hero.
 If not, he’s deemed responsible for the loss.
 Sure, it seems pretty routine while they’re nailing extra points, but what about sending one more than half the field’s length?

 We thought we’d take a look at some of the longest field goals in NFL history to celebrate the high-stakes life of the kicker.
 As with a super sub in soccer or a pinch hitter in baseball, the kicker is always supposed to be ready.
-It could be snowing and he may have been on the bench pretty much the whole game, but at the end of the game with a chance at glory, it’s all up to him (or her).
+It could be snowing and he may have been on the bench pretty much the whole game, but at the end of the game, with a chance at glory, it’s all up to him (or her).

 A few interesting and related facts: The longest field goal in Super Bowl history occurred in 1994 when the Buffalo Bills played the Dallas Cowboys.
 Steve Christie kicked a 54-yard bomb, putting his name in the history books, but his Bills ultimately lost the game.
-The longest field goal in college history is actually longer than the current NFL record.
+The longest field goal in college history is longer than the current NFL record.
 It happened back in 1976 in a game between Abilene Christian and East Texas State.
 Ove Johansson pulled off a 69-yard boot for ACU, still the farthest on record.

 Here are some of the longest field goal kicks in NFL history.
 Will we have a new NFL field goal record at the end of this season?
 Time will tell, football fans.